saadubaidillah/CalcuLite/CONTRIBUTING.md

-# Contributing to Calories Calculator 🍏
+# Contributing to CalcuLite 🍏

-First off, thank you for considering contributing to Calories Calculator!
+First off, thank you for considering contributing to CalcuLite!
 It's people like you that make this project a great tool for the fitness community.

 ## 📋 Table of Contents
 - [Getting Started](#getting-started)